An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Operator Splitting for the WFR PDE

-where $g$ is as defined in \eqref{eq:geqn}, whose contribution is modulated by an additional factor $(e^\gamma -1)$ which increases monotonically with step size $\gamma$.
-Somewhat remarkably, a simple splitting procedure is sufficient to generate an acceleration under certain conditions as we will show in Sections \ref{sec:gaussian} and~\ref{sec:splitting_conv}.
+The above proposition shows that splitting introduces a perturbation of Fisher-Rao structure to the WFR PDE, whose contribution is modulated by an additional factor $(e^\gamma -1)$ which increases monotonically with step size $\gamma$.
+Somewhat remarkably, this simple splitting procedure is sufficient to generate an acceleration under certain conditions, as we will demonstrate in Section~\ref{sec:gaussian} for the Gaussian case and in Section~\ref{sec:convlogconc} for the log-concave case.